Global group laws and equivariant bordism rings: Complex bordism

-If $\upi_*^A(E)$ is left induced from tori (i.e., $\upi_*^{\toral}(E)=\upi_*^ A(E)$), then all restriction maps are surjective, hence all Euler classes $e_V$ for surjective characters are regular and $\upi_*^{\toral}(E)$ is regular, as desired.
-We now conversely assume that all Euler classes $e_V$ for surjective characters are regular and hence all restriction maps of the form $\res^A_{\ker(V)}$ are surjective.
-It follows that we can compute the value $\upi_*^A(E)$ by choosing an embedding $i_A\colon A\hookrightarrow T_A$ into a torus, a basis $V_1,\hdots,V_k$ for the kernel of $i_A^*\colon T_A^*\to A^*$ and forming the quotient $\upi_*^{T_A}(E)/(e_{V_1},\hdots,e_{V_n})$, since $A$ equals the intersection of the kernels of the $V_i$.
-But this is exactly how the left Kan extension of a global group law was constructed in \Cref{sec:leftkan}, which finishes the proof. \end{proof} Hence, the relationship between topology and algebra is tightest if one restricts to regular global group laws.
+which finishes the proof. \end{proof} Hence, the relationship between topology and algebra is tightest if one restricts to regular global group laws.
 For general complex oriented theories one either needs to somehow implement the long exact sequences \eqref{eq:longexact} in the definition of a global group law, making the theory very cumbersome to work with, or to disregard the classes that are not restrictions of toral ones.
-Since the global Lazard ring \emph{is} left Kan extended from tori, all the equivariant formal group law data lies in the restrictions of toral classes, so the latter simplification is quite harmless.
+Since the global Lazard ring \emph{is} left Kan extended from tori, all the equivariant formal group law data lies in the restrictions of toral classes.
+So the latter simplification is quite harmless.

 We will particularly be interested in global complex bordism $\MU$ and its periodic version $\MUP=\bigvee_{i\in \Z} \MU\wedge S^{2i}$, both described in \cite[Example 6.1.53]{Sch18}.